 Pace’s new rapid transit network, Pulse, will provide enhanced express bus service to commuters using the latest technology and streamlined route design.

 Pulse is designed to provide fast, frequent and reliable bus service in heavily traveled corridors of suburban Chicagoland.
-With the first line on Milwaukee Avenue scheduled to launch in 2017, Pulse will differ from regular fixed route bus service in quite a few ways.
+The first line on Milwaukee Avenue launches August 11, 2019.
+Pulse rapid transit service differs from regular fixed route bus service in quite a few ways:

 - Limited-stop express service